 My primary research interest is in the political economy of religion and how church and state institutions interact.
 My dissertation was on the political economy of Christian monasticism (see Research for some examples).
 I have also written on Austrian economics, Smithian Political Economy, and the political economy of genocide.

-Please contact me at shera@chapman.edu if you are hiring, or if you'd like to know more about me.
-You can also find me on X and LinkedIn.
+Please contact me at shera@chapman.edu.You can also find me on X and LinkedIn.

 My research focuses on the political economy of religion.
 The largest institutions in human history have been religious communities or states with a monopoly of violence.
 Some of the most exciting moments in history are when these two groups butt heads or join hands.
 I believe this topic is not just of historical interest, but helps us understand religious traditions today.
 Studying the history of a tradition helps us best contextualize the problems others faced in the past, and how we might face them again in the present.